-12.2 13 .
-CON ICLUDED AGREEMENTS IMPORTANT TO THE GROUP'S OPERATIONS 27 14 .
-THE ENTITY AUDITING THE FINANCIAL STATEMENTS 28 ATED PARTY TRANSACTIONS ENDED LOANS AND BORROWINGS ENDED LOANS AND BORROWINGS ARANTEES AND SURETIES GRANTED.
-CONTINGENT LIABILITIES AND ASSETS 19 .
-SIGN NIFICANT EVENTS AFTER THE BALANCE SHEET DATE 19.1 Assignment of receivables 19.2 Disputes 19.3 Annex to a significant agreement TEMENT ON THE APPLICATION OF CORPORATE GOVERNANCE PRINCIPLES 20.1 The set of principles of corporate governance to which the Parent Company is subject cation where the text of the principles is publicly available 20.2 The scope in which the Parent Company departed from the provisions of the se ples of corporate governance, indication of these provisions and explanation of the reas s departure 20.3 Description of basic features of internal control and risk management systems applie rent Company with respect to the process of preparing the financial statements 20.4 Shareholders who hold, directly or indirectly, major blocks of shares, the number of shareholders who hold, directly or indirectly, major blocks of shares, the number of shareholders who have a share share share shareholders. y such entities, their percentage share in the share capital, the number of votes resul hem and their percentage share in the total number of votes at the general meeting 110111 ti 20.5 Holders of any securities which provide special control rights 20.5 20.6 Restrictions regarding the exercise of voting rights 20.0 Limitations in transferring the ownership right to the issuer's securities 20.7 Description of principles concerning appointment and dismissal of managers and t ments, in particular the right to decide on issuance or redemption of shares 20.9 Principles of introducing amendments to the articles of association 20.10 The functioning of the General Shareholders' Meeting, its basic entitlements, the right reholders and the manner of exercising these rights and entitlements 20.11 Principles of introducing amendments to the articles of association or memorandur ation of the Company 20.12 Composition and operation of the company's managing and supervisory bodies and t ittees
+12.1 2 Retail networks - sales in Poland 24 12.1 3 The Group's export sales and foreign activity 24 12.1 .4 On-line store - sales in Poland 26 1 2.2 Suppliers 26 13.
+CON ICLUDED AGREEMENTS IMPORTANT TO THE GROUP'S OPERATIONS 27 14.
+THE ENTITY AUDITING THE FINANCIAL STATEMENTS 27 15.
+RELA ATED PARTY TRANSACTIONS 28 16.
+EXT ENDED LOANS AND BORROWINGS 28 17.
+EXT ENDED LOANS AND BORROWINGS 30 18.
+GUA RANTEES AND SURETIES GRANTED.
+CONTINGENT LIABILITIES AND ASSETS 30 19.
+SIGN NIFICANT EVENTS AFTER THE BALANCE SHEET DATE 31 19 9.1 Extraordinary General Shareholders' Meeting 31 19 9.2 Disputes 31 19 9.3 Annex to a significant agreement 31 20.
+STA TEMENT ON THE APPLICATION OF CORPORATE GOVERNANCE PRINCIPLES 32 0.1 Indication of the set of corporate governance rules governing the Parent Company and the pl lace v where the set is publicly available 32 20 0.2 An indication to the extent that the Parent Company departed from the provisions of the ne se et of principles of corporate governance, with an indication of those provisions and the reaso ns fc r the withdrawal 32 20 0.3 Description of basic features of internal control and risk management systems applied in tl· ie Pai rent Company with respect to the process of preparing the financial statements 36 20 0.4 Shareholders who hold, directly or indirectly, major blocks of shares, the number of share es y such entities, their percentage share in the share capital, the number of votes resulti fr om tl hem and their percentage share in the total number of votes at the general meeting 3 20 0.5 Holders of any securities which provide special control rights 20 0.6 Restrictions on voting rights, such as limitation of the voting rights of holders of a give en stage or number of votes, time limits on the exercising of voting rights, or provisions und W hich, with the company's cooperation, equity rights attaching to securities are separated fro m Iding of the securities 0.7 Limitations in transferring the ownership right to the issuer's securities 0.8 Description of principles concerning appointment and dismissal of managers and the ments, in particular the right to decide on issuance or redemption of shares 20 0.9 Principles of introducing amendments to the articles of association 0.10 The functioning of the General Shareholders' Meeting, its basic entitlements, the righ eholders and the manner of exercising these rights and entitlements, and in particular the et forth by the Bylaws of the General Meeting of Shareholders provide such bylaws have dopted, unless such information is determined directly by the provisions of law 0.11 Principles of introducing amendments to the articles of association or memorandum ation of the Company4 0.12 Composition and operation of the company's managing and supervisory bodies and the ittees 20 0.13 Information concerning applying a diversity policy by the Company 1 6